-At Law Offices of Michael Steven Sherman, P.C., we’re proud of what we do.
-We’ve had a great deal of success at improving the situations of individuals facing DUI-related charges, and our record speaks for itself.
-Here are some reasons, we feel we’re the best choice among Western PA DUI attorneys.
+At Mike Sherman Law, we're proud of what we do.
+We've had a great deal of success at improving the situations of individuals facing DUI-related charges, and our record speaks for itself.
+Here are reasons, we feel we're the best choice among Western PA DUI attorneys.

 Q: What Makes Your Education Better?